orlin/install-g/README.md

 2. Add `"scripts": { "install": "./node_modules/.bin/install-g || true" }`

 As a result, any package using your package as a dependency would trigger its global installation.
 Use of devDependencies is recommended.
-It makes `install-g` optional, using `npm i --production`.
+It makes `install-g` optional with `npm i --production`.

 Because the install script is followed by `|| true`, non-zero exitcodes will be ignored.
 Thus a missing `./node_modules/.bin/install-g` won't be a problem.
 Nor will other possible errors such as the currently usupported `sudo` cause the install to fail.
 The error will still print